cadet-robotics/2018_practice/README.md

 # 2018_practice

-starting/practice code for creating the code for a robot, uses the churchville robot
+The code for our robot.
+Its not practice code but the repo is older than the build season